MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 ## System fields

-The [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] platform will automatically add several system fields to tables.
-For more information, see [System Fields](devenv-table-system-fields.md).
+The [!INCLUDE [prod_short](includes/prod_short.md)] platform automatically adds several system fields to tables.
+For more information, see [System fields](devenv-table-system-fields.md).

 ## Defining default values for fields

-It is commonly used to have field value set to a default value.
+It's commonly used to have field value set to a default value.
 To do this, you set the `InitValue` property on the field.

-For more information, see [InitValue Property](properties/devenv-initvalue-property.md).
+For more information, see [InitValue property](properties/devenv-initvalue-property.md).

 ## Defining validation rules for fields

 If you want to run business logic to validate the value of a field, you can define the `OnValidate` trigger on the field.

-For more information, see [OnValidate (Field) Trigger](triggers-auto/field/devenv-onvalidate-field-trigger.md).
+For more information, see [OnValidate (Field) trigger](triggers-auto/field/devenv-onvalidate-field-trigger.md).

 ## Snippet support

 Typing the shortcut `ttable` will create the basic layout for a table object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

 ## Add tooltips on table fields